MicrosoftDocs/Devices-docs/surface-hub/surface-hub-update-history.md

 ## Windows 10 Team 2022 Update (22H2)

+### March 26, 2024 - update for Team based on KB5036979* (OS Build 19045.4355)

+This update to the Surface Hub includes quality improvements and security fixes.
+Key updates to Surface Hub, not already outlined in [Windows 10 Update History](https://support.microsoft.com/help/5018682/windows-10-update-history), include:

+* Improves sovereign cloud support by adding tenant region awareness to the configuration options for the built-in Azure Log Analytics agent.

+Refer to the [Surface Hub Admin guide](/surface-hub/) for enabling/disabling device features and services. *[KB5036979](https://support.microsoft.com/help/5036979)

 ### March 26, 2024 - update for Team based on KB5035941* (OS Build 19045.4239)

 This update to the Surface Hub includes quality improvements and security fixes.
 Key updates to Surface Hub, not already outlined in [Windows 10 Update History](https://support.microsoft.com/help/5018682/windows-10-update-history), include: